kocburak/FolderEncryptor/README.md

 - Option to securely erase unencrypted files. (looking at you Gutmann Algorithm 👀).
 - Option to overwrite the original file to erase unencrypted data.
 (This may be not possible if `--enc-filenames` flag is set)
-- Option to output a single encrypted file for whole folder.
+- Option to output a single encrypted file for whole folder (Something like [gzip]( https://git.savannah.gnu.org/cgit/gzip.git)).
 - A way to use the files without decrypting to file system first.
 (A Virtual file system might sufficient)
+- When the structure and content of the tool is finalized, proper OOP standard must be used for the source code.

 # IMPORTANT NOTE!